-A. The co-requisites to be undertaken (1.291G Applied Physics or 11.941G Construction) will be determined by the Head of the School, but in general, the following will be the requirement:

-1.291G Applied Physics-for graduates in architecture.
+- A. The co-requisites to be undertaken (1.291G Introductory Mathematical Physics or 11.941G Construction) will be determined by the Head of the School, but in general, the following will be the requirement: 1.291G Introductory Mathematical Physics-for graduates in architecture. - 11.941G Construction-for graduates in engineering or science.